SKefalidis/SKefalidis/README.md

 Nowadays I focus on producing high-quality, open-source research related to the Semantic Web and Question-Answering.
 I strive to make all of my work easily accessible and documented to be as useful as possible to as many people as possible.

-See more about my contributions in Xfce4-terminal, Thunar, and MuseScore:
+See more about my contributions to Xfce4-terminal, Thunar, and MuseScore:

 <p align="center" text-align="center">